 Another mass produced 3x3x3.
 So far so unspectacular.
-Special about this one is that it was produced in the former Soviet Union in at several different production plants.
+Special about this one is that it was produced in the former Soviet Union in more than twenty different production plants.

-The long text (images #4 and #5) on the package translates to:
+The long text (images 4-5) on the package translates to:

 "This toy develops logical thinking and spacial imagination.
 There could be 6 different colours on each side of the cube in different variations.
 The aim of the game is to put one side OR all sides at the same time in order.
 This toy is for children of age from 7 to 16 years old.
 Produced with license from Konsumeks-Polytoys, Hungary."

 There were several different production plants in the soviet union which produced this 3x3x3.

 They differ from each other by a logo printed or imprinted on one face of the cube and by the packaging.

 Images 7-8 also demonstrate that cubes were produced both with black and white bodies and with a variety of different sticker colours.